-The final drive for the funds to complete the much needed Community House has really begun by the work of the Women's Guild of the Church-in-the-Gardens, through whose ways and means committee many ways of raising money have been and means committee many ways of raising money have been found.
-A committee of men composed of Gardner Osborn chairman, J. F. McTyier and Edwin Bird Wilson will have charge of the general campaign of ways and means.
-A new building committee, headed by Guyon L. C. Earle, and composed of Dr. Ellsworth Davenport, Jr., S. W. Eckman, Albert Mortan Gray and George H. Merrill, will supervise the completion of the building. the building.
+The final drive for the funds to complete the much needed Community House has really begun by the work of the Women's Guild of the Church-in-the-Gardens, through whose ways men's Guild of the Church-in-the-Gardens, through whose ways and means committee many ways of raising money have been found.
+'A committee of men composed of Gardier Osborn, chairman, J. F. McTyier and Edwin Bird Wilson will have charge of the general campaign of ways and means.
+A new building committee, headed by Guyon L. C. Earle, and composed of Dr. Ellsworth Davenport, Jr., S. W. Eckman, Albert Morton Gray and George H. Merrill, will supervise the completion of the building.

+the building.

-Mrs. Henry Hof is chairman of the Women's Guild ways and means committee, with Mrs. Robert Greig, treasurer and Mrs. James J. Finnegan, secretary.
-Mrs. George H. Merrill Mrs. James J. Finnegan, secretary.
-Mrs. George H. Merra has charge of arrangements.
-The members of the committee are: Mrs. James H. Cassidy, Mrs. Donald G. Clark, Mrs. W. R. Clymer, Mrs. S. W. Eckman, Mrs. Otto L. Grever, Mrs. A. K. Hanks, Mrs. N. F. Holch, Mrs. H. M. Jackson, Mrs. John A. McFarlan, Mrs. Ward J. MacNeal, Mrs. J. Gorton Marsa Mrs. E. H. Mays, Mrs. Charles P. Poore, Dr. Julia Wood Rea.
-Mrs. Claris Edwin Silcox, Mrs. W. J. Welsh, Jr., Mrs. W. E. Woodard, The Guild has decided to raise Str.
-6000 as its charge Woodard.
-The Guild has decided to raise \$15,000 as its share in the final drive.
-This money is to be earned by the members All other organizations are expected to raise their share toward this final effort by following the example of the Guild.
+Mrs. Henry Hof is chairman of the Women's Guild ways and means committee, with Mrs. Robert Greig, treasurer and and means committee, with Mrs. Robert Greig, treasurer and Mrs. James J. Finnegan, secretary.
+Mrs. George H. Merrill has charge of arrangements.
+The members of the committee are: Mrs. James H. Cassidy, Mrs. Donald G. Clark, Mrs. W. R. Clymer, Mrs. S. W. Eckman, Mrs. Otto L. Grever, Mrs. A. K. Hanks, Mrs. N. F. Holch, Mrs. H. M. Jackson, Mrs. John A. McFarlan, Mrs. Ward J. MacNeal, Mrs. J. Gorton Marsh, Mrs. E. H. Mays, Mrs. Charles P. Poore, Dr. Julia Wood Rea, Mrs. Claris Edwin Silcox, Mrs. W. J. Welsh, Jr., Mrs. W. E. Woodard.
+The Guild has decided to raise \$15,000 as its sharer in the final drive.
+This money is to be earned by the members in the final drive.
+This money is to be earned by the members.
+All other organizations are expected to raise their share toward this final effort by following the example of the Guild.